Sour Crop in Chickens: Cause, Treatment and Prevention

 The thing about antibiotics is that they are formulated to kill bacteria that cause illness or infection.
 Sometimes, good bacteria get affected in the process.

-When antibiotics kill good bacteria, the bacteria balance in your chicken’s body gets messed up.
-This may lead to the overgrowth of yeast in the crop.
+When antibiotics kill good bacteria, the balance of microflora in your chicken’s body can get disrupted.
+This disruption may create an environment that allows for the overgrowth of yeast in the crop.

 Cleanliness is as important as your chicken’s diet.
 Dirty coops and living quarters can cause worms in chickens.

-These worms can affect the digestive tract of chickens and cause sour crop.
-[How to Clean a Chicken Coop – When, Why and How Often]
+These worms can affect the digestive tract of chickens and cause sour crops.
+[How to Clean a Chicken Coop – When, Why, and How Often]

 Sour crop is one problem you should address immediately for the condition to not worsen.
 There are different treatments that you can do at home.
-Always do this with caution so as not to harm your chicken or cause further damage.
+Always do this cautiously so as not to harm your chicken or cause further damage.

 However, home remedies are recommended to alleviate symptoms only.
 The best action is to seek the advice of your veterinarian.

-First, put your affected chicken in another area, somewhere preferably quiet and comfortable.
-This is to avoid stressing out your chicken and the rest of the flock when doing the treatment.
+First, put your affected chicken in another area, preferably quiet and comfortable.
+It’s to avoid stressing out your chicken and the rest of the flock when doing the treatment.

-Limit intake by not giving your chicken food and water for 24 hours so that the crop will be emptied naturally.
+Limit intake by not giving your chicken food and water for 24 hours so the crop will be emptied naturally.
+Limiting food and water can be used as a way to temporarily treat sour crop in chickens.
+When limiting food, it helps slow down digestion thereby increasing chances of healing while allowing whatever causes illness to be cured.

 Keep an eye on your chicken to see if the sour crop returns.
 Should your chicken feel better, you can gradually increase its food and water intake until it gets back to normal.

-If sour crop continues to occur, inform your vet right away so that medication can be prescribed.
+If sour crop continues to occur, inform your vet instantly so that medication can be prescribed.

-Prevention is definitely better than cure and it saves you the hassle and stress of dealing with sour crop.
-To avoid sour crop in chickens, you must ensure that they get the best diet and living conditions.
+Prevention is better than cure, saving you the hassle and stress of dealing with sour crops.
+To avoid sour crops in chickens, you must ensure they get the best diet and living conditions.

-Always prepare fresh water for your chickens to drink and clean food to consume.
+Always prepare fresh water for your chickens to drink and clean food.
 Check your chicken feed regularly to ensure that there are no molds.
-Also ensure that the natural food and table scraps you offer to your chickens as treats are safe to eat and easy to digest.
+Also, ensure that the natural food and table scraps you offer to your chickens as treats are safe to eat and easy to digest.

-Impacted crop is another problem involving your chicken’s crop.
-Because it affects the same body part, people mistaken sour crop for impacted crop.
+An impacted crop is another problem involving your chicken’s crop.
+Because it affects the same body part, people mistake sour crops for impacted crops.

-Below is a quick comparison to guide you on how to distinguish one from the other.
+Below is a quick comparison to guide you in distinguishing one from the other.

 Sour crop Impacted crop